AnnaBurova/1--lyrics/content/Abandon All Ships - Loafting.md

 I wish we met when we were young
 No longer now, we burned up like the sun
-Tainted body, mind & soul
+Tainted body, mind and soul
 I wish we'd known before we lost control

-I waste my time on you & no matter what I do you're the voice inside my head
+I waste my time on you and no matter what I do
+You're the voice inside my head
+You're the voice inside my head
-I'm so sick of all your lies & no matter how hard
+I'm so sick of all your lies and no matter how hard
 I try I think it's time for this to die

 The silence it's haunting